harryf/yoshi-podcasts/_episodes/episode-015.md

 ---
 layout: episode
-title: Episode 015 - Fourth episode with Yoshi and Harry
+title: Episode 015 - Journeys, Justice, and the Human Condition
 short_title: Fourth episode with Yoshi and Harry
 date: '2024-12-22'
 time: '16:24'
 duration: 1h50m33s
 permalink: "/episodes/episode-015/"
-description: Fourth episode with Yoshi and Harry
+description: In this episode, Yoshi and Harry delve into personal travel experiences, deep reflections on life, crime and justice, and the unexpected connections made along the way.
 video_files:
 - file_name: C0061.mp4
   description: Full room camera - Camcorder